 We have been exposed to colors since we were born, and a lot of them we normally associate to moments and sensations.

 So let’s take a look at the meaning of each color and what they are normally associated with.
 Having this information in mind while you design a logowill help you stick to a more appropriate color palette.
-Think of it this way, you wouldn’t use the same colors when designing a medical logo as you would when designing a manufacturing logo.
+Think of it this way, you wouldn’t use the same colors when designing a medical logo as you would when designing an industrial logo, a moving company logo, or even a manufacturing one.

 One of the most important things to do while you are creating your logo is to choose the right font.
 Fonts are classified as Serif, Sans Serif, Scripts and Decorative Styles.
 Nowadays professionals in this topic out up a new classification richier and interesting to learn: